DiarmuidHenry/Project-02/README.md

 This can easily be generalised to a game with $2n+1$ choices, where each choice loses against $n$, wins against $n$, and draws with 1 (itself).
 Here for the game to be non-trivial, we must have that $n > 0$.

-By ordering these $2n+1$ items in a certain way, we can assure that each choice beats the following $n$ choices and loses to the proceding $n$ choices.
+By ordering these $2n+1$ items in a certain way, we can assure that each choice beats the following $n$ choices and loses to the preceeding $n$ choices.
 Here, we work modulo $n$.
 For example, if we have 9 choices (named 0-8 for simplicity when recalling items by index), then choice 7 would lose to 3, 4, 5 and 6, whilst it would win against 8, 0, 1 and 2.

 Using this theory, we can quickly relabel our choices, and simplify the problem into a general game of $2n+1$ choices.
 This means that we can add superficial names/labels to a large number of choices and use them as our return, since all of the workings are done with our newly constructed sets.

 By using this approach, this code can easily be adapted to a game with 7, 9, 11, 101 choices, with a similar structure.
-The only changes would need to be the creation of the `choices` array, and more images (with the correct labelling) in the assets/images folder.
+The only changes would need to be the creation of the `choices` array, and more images (with the correct labeling) in the assets/images folder.

 ## Aim

 ### Website Objective

-- To createa a website where a user/users can easily play Rock Paper Scissors Lizard Spock online.
+- To create a a website where a user/users can easily play Rock Paper Scissors Lizard Spock online.
 The page should be clear, uncluttered, uncomplicated, and there should be no doubt as to what the purpose of the page is.
 Instructions should be available for those who need them, and the flow of the game should be prompted clearly and obviously to the user/s.

-Simple, clear icons and a straightforward colour scheme will help the user to focus on the game and will avoid distractions during gameplay.
+- Simple, clear icons and a straightforward colour scheme will help the user to focus on the game and will avoid distractions during gameplay.

 ### Key Features

-- The *Home* page will include an *Instructions* dropdown text box, instructing those who are unfamiliar with the game on how the game works, as well as the website.
+- The *Home* page will include an *Instructions* drop down text box, instructing those who are unfamiliar with the game on how the game works, as well as the website.

 - There will be a *Play against the computer* option where a user can play against a computer whose choices are randomly generated.

-- -There will also be a *Play against a friend* option, where 2 users - using the same device - can play against each other, without being able to see what the other person has chosen.
+- There will also be a *Play against a friend* option, where 2 users - using the same device - can play against each other, without being able to see what the other person has chosen.

 ## Potential Users

 The website would of interest to anyone who has seen/heard of the game through the Big Bang Theory episode.
-It will also be of interest for anyone who is with a friend, looking for a simple 2 palyer game that can be fairly played on a single device.
+It will also be of interest for anyone who is with a friend, looking for a simple 2 player game that can be easily and fairly played on a single device.

 ### User Goals